tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 Many organizations rely on HSMs for secure key storage and operations.
 Challenges include:

-* HSMs must be upgraded to support PQ algorithms and, where relevant, composite or dual key management models.
+* HSMs must be upgraded to support PQC algorithms and, where relevant, composite or dual key management models.
 * PQC algorithms often have larger key sizes and signatures, requiring sufficient memory and processing capability in HSMs.
-* For dual-certificate deployments, HSMs can manage the underlying traditional and PQ private keys independently, and no API changes are required.
+* For dual-certificate deployments, HSMs can manage the underlying traditional and PQC private keys independently, and no API changes are required.
 The security protocol is responsible for coordinating how signatures from both keys are used.
 By contrast, supporting composite keys and composite signing operations will require HSM and API extensions